gizatechxyz/Giza-Hub/verifiable_principal_component_analysis/tutorial/PrincipalComponentsAnalysisTutorial.md

 ### Gerating the dataset in Cairo

 Now let's generate the necessary files to begin our transition to Cairo.
-In our Jupyter Notebook, we'll run the necessary code to convert our iris dataset obtained from sklearn.datasets into fixed-point values and represent our X, X_std and y values as fixed-point tensors in Orion.
+In our Jupyter Notebook, we will run the necessary code to convert our iris dataset obtained from sklearn.datasets into fixed point values and represent our X, and y values as fixed point tensors in Orion.
+For the purposes of the tutorial, we will work directly with the Xstd data obtained from python, so we will also convert these to fixed point values.

 ```python
 import os